-Why Fruits and Veggies Are the Best Foods for Eye Health
+Why Fruits and Veggies Are the Best Foods for Good Eyesight

 Did you know that fruits and vegetables can impact your vision?
 They are packed with vital nutrients and vitamins that are essential for keeping your eyes healthy.
 Eating a diet rich in fruits and vegetables is one of the best ways to protect your vision and keep your eyes healthy.
 At Optical Expressions, serving Scottsdale and Phoenix, we provide comprehensive eye care along with helpful advice for keeping your eyes healthy.